github-aws-runners/terraform-aws-github-runner/examples/migration-test/README.md

 1. Apply the root configuration with `v1.tfvars`.
 2. Run `scripts/migrate_multi_runner_state.py` against the resulting v1 state.
-3. Plan and apply the `v2/` configuration with `v2.tfvars` using the shared `migration.tfstate` file.
+3. Plan the `v2/` configuration with `v2.tfvars` using the shared `migration.tfstate` file and verify that only v2 validation records are new.
-4. Assert that the v2 plan is empty.
+4. Apply v2 and assert that the following plan is empty.

 Run it with: